gnuradio/volk/CONTRIBUTING.md

 ## DCO Signed?

-Any code contributions going into VOLK will become part of an LPGPL-licensed (former contributions are GPL-licensed), open source repository.
+Any code contributions going into VOLK will become part of an LGPL-licensed (former contributions are GPL-licensed), open source repository.
 It is therefore imperative that code submissions belong to the authors, and that submitters have the authority to merge that code into the public VOLK codebase.